 What is a Stub, and when is it used in which areas of application?

 In software development, a stub refers to a temporary placeholder or substitute.
-A stub is a class that acts as an interface to a subject – a file, a resource, a storage object, or a network connection.
+It is a class that acts as an interface to a subject – a file, a resource, a storage object, or a network connection.
 As a representative of this subject, the stub can control the creation of the subject and the corresponding access to it.
-A stub is used, for example, when
+It is used, for example, when

 - external services required (databases, web services, servers) are not available within the scope of programming.